aanunez/missing-codes/readme.md

 * The buttons do not display on the "preview instrument" page
 * The tag works for both Text and Notes fields
-* If date validation is used then the lower bound must be 01/01/1900
+* There is no dodging RedCap's built in validation.
+If you enable validation on the field then your coded value must be within the specified range.
 * The buttons do not respect the "@READONLY" tag

 ## To Do

-* Change dates to use 01/01/0001?
 * When mixing with "@CHARLIMIT", "@MISSINGCODE" must be first
 * Handle user defined code values
 * rename?